kamataak/orfr/README.md

                  k.in = 5,
                  reps.in = 50,
                  est = "mcem")
-)
 MCEM_run
 ```

 By default, the standard errors for the model parameters are not
 estimated.
 This will allow one to increase the number of Monte-Carlo
-iteration `reps.in` to improve the quality of the estimates of the model
+iterations `reps.in` to improve the quality of the model parameter
-parameters, while minimizing the computation time.
+estimates, while minimizing the computation time.
 The number of
-`reps.in` should be 50-100 in realistic calibrations.
+`reps.in` should be 50 to 100 in realistic calibrations.
 SE’s for model
-parameters are not required for running `wcpm()` function to estimate
+parameters are not required for running the `wcpm()` function to
-WCPM scores in the next step.
-In order to compute the standard errors
+estimate WCPM scores in the next step.
+If standard errors for model
-for the model parameters, an additional argument `se = "analytical"` or
+parameters are desired, an additional argument `se = "analytical"` or
 `se = "bootstrap"` needs to be added to the `mcem()` function.

-#### Estimating WCPM scores 1
+### Estimating WCPM scores 1

 To estimate WCPM scores, we can do in two steps.